-- 3.1 "Members" includes all individuals whose applications for membership to the Association have been accepted by the Association, who currently meet the eligibility criteria for their membership category, whose subscription fees are not in arrears and whose memberships have not been terminated under the conditions in this constitution or as permitted by law.
+- 3.1 "ASCL UK" refers to the Association in the context of its work across the United Kingdom except Scotland. - 3.2 "Members" includes all individuals whose applications for membership to the Association have been accepted by the Association, who currently meet the eligibility criteria for their membership category, whose subscription fees are not in arrears and whose memberships have not been terminated under the conditions in this constitution or as permitted by law.
 "Members" includes all individuals in the categories of full, associate, professional associate, international, honorary membership together with those given honorary fellowship, as provided for by Rule 4.
-A member who notifies the Association of his or her intention to resign ceases to be a member from the point at which their resignation takes effect. - 3.2 "Chief Executive", "Executive Head", "Head", "Deputy Head", "Assistant Head" "Finance Director" and "Business Manager" include persons holding any position with equivalent responsibilities to those positions regardless of the titles employed. - 3.3 "Council" means the Association's decision making body which is made up of "Representative Members" who are elected, or co-opted Full Members, as defined in Rule 4.1, and other individuals as Council may from time to time determine. - 3.4 "Officers" means the positions of "President", "Immediate Past President", "Vice President", "Honorary Treasurer" and not more than seven other positions, whose titles and functions are determined by Council.
-"Presidential Trio" refers to the group consisting of the President, Vice President and Immediate Past President. - 3.5 "Region" or "Section" refers to a subset of membership in a specified geographic area, or other grouping, as defined from time to time by the Council.
-Members are assigned to a Section or Region. - 3.6 "General Meeting" means meetings, including Ordinary General Meetings and Emergency General Meetings (EGMs) open to all members at which all Full Members are eligible to vote.
+A member who notifies the Association of his or her intention to resign ceases to be a member from the point at which their resignation takes effect. - 3.3 "Officers" means the positions of "President", "Immediate Past President", "Vice President", "Honorary Treasurer" and not more than seven other positions, whose titles and functions are determined by Council.
+"Presidential Trio" refers to the group consisting of the President, Vice President and Immediate Past President. - 3.4 "Executive" means the Association's Executive Committee, which oversees matters related to the Association's strategic planning and the internal organisation of the Association. - 3.5 "Council" means the Association's decision making body, constituted as set out in Rule 11.2. - 3.6 "Role" refers to the position held by a member in their employment.
+"Chief Executive", "Executive Head", "Head", "Deputy Head", "Assistant Head" "Finance Director" and "Business Manager" include persons holding any position with equivalent responsibilities to those positions regardless of the titles employed. - 3.7 "Region" refers to a subset of membership in a specified geographic area, as defined from time to time by the Council.
+All members are assigned to a Region.
+A member may not be assigned to more than one Region. - 3.8 "Sector" refers to a subset of membership what work in a particular type of setting, as defined from time to time by Council.
+Members may be assigned to more than one Sector, or to none at all.

+3.9 "General Meeting" means meetings, including Ordinary General Meetings (OGMs), Emergency General Meetings (EGMs), Special General Meetings (SGMs) and Annual General Meetings (AGMs) open to all members at which all Full Members are eligible to vote.